-First and foremost, we thank you whole-heartedly for serving our country, and look forward to helping you pursue a degree here at Pitt.
+First and foremost, we thank you for serving our country and look forward to helping you pursue a degree here at Pitt.

-- If you have attended a college, university or other post-secondary school after graduating from high school or earning a GED, apply using our transfer application.
+- If you have attended a college, university, or other post-secondary school after graduating from high school or earning a GED, apply as a transfer student and make sure to complete the “College Information” section of the application.

 Veterans’ Educational Benefits